ecmwf/anemoi-training/docs/index.rst

 meteorological organisations will share, allowing them to easily train models from existing recipes but with their own data.

-This package provides a the *Anemoi* training functionality.
+This package provides the *Anemoi* training functionality.

 .. toctree::
    :maxdepth: 1